 Debbie Shapiro Katz is the President of Camp Yavneh and works as a Senior Development Officer in Major Gifts at Combined Jewish Philanthropies of Boston.
-She was a camper at Yavneh for three years while growing up in Brookline.
+She was a camper at Yavneh for three years in the 80's while growing up in Brookline.
 Her years at Yavneh influenced her greatly!
-After spending ten years in New York City, she currently lives in Needham with her two young children and her husband Doug, a psychologist.
+She currently lives in Needham with her two children and her husband Doug, a psychologist.
 They are members of Temple Emanuel and attend Family Camp at Yavneh.

 Deborah Skolnick Einhorn